confluentinc/ksql/docs-md/developer-guide/ksql-connect.md

 ### Plugins

-KSQL doesn't ship with connectors pre-installed, so you must download and install connectors.
+ksqlDB doesn't ship with connectors pre-installed, so you must download and install connectors.
 A good way to install connectors is by using [Confluent Hub](https://www.confluent.io/hub/).